Miksus/red-mail/docs/tutorials/embed/image.rst

         }
     )

-This enables more control than including bytes as you may specify the ``subtype`` of the image.
+Compared to embedding bytes, using the dict format you can also specify the ``subtype`` of the image.

 .. _embedding-images-plt: